Medical questions & health advice by board certified doctors

-Why can't I get my body odor under control?
+"Why can't I get my body odor under control?"

 I've tried every kind of deodorant but can't get my body odor to go away.
 I don't even sweat that much.
 I'm a 22 year old male and it is embarassing!
 Is something wrong with my glands or my hormones?
 Why is this happening?

 It is actually the waste products produced by these bacteria when they are feeding that are the primary cause of body odor.
 In order to cut down on body odor, it may be necessary to cut down on the number of bacteria living on your skin!
 You may be able to do this by bathing or showering every day with a strong antibacterial soap.
 Another potential cause of body odor is the ingestion of certain strong foods.
 For example, garlic and curries may change the way sweat smells, leading to an unpleasant body odor.
 Finally, rarely serious medical conditions may be the cause of a bad body odor.
 For example, liver problems can lead to both a bad odor to sweat and also to the breath.
 If antibacterial soap does not fix the problem, I would suggest getting in to see your primary doctor or a dermatologist for further advice.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.